 By Trina Pruitt, parent and Go Public contributor

 I am usually very organized regarding my kids’ schools and schedules.
 I get super excited when the new academic calendar for the district is posted, and I happily enter all the relevant dates into my calendar app.
-But I noticed this year that there were a few “no school” days that surprised me.
-They were not days that were designated on the district calendar as days off.
+But I’ve noticed that there are a few “no school” days that surprise me.
+They are not days designated on the district calendar as days off.
 On the individual schools’ websites, they were posted as “DOI” days, and those days varied between schools within my district.
 That explained the calendar discrepancy, but what did “DOI” mean in relation to the district, the schools, the calendar, and the kids?
-Other parents I asked had no idea or had never heard of the term either, so I became determined to find out for all of us.
+Other parents I asked had no idea or had never heard of the term either, so I did the research.

 What is a District of Innovation (DOI)?